Back to blog home

 Physical Security

-Until recently, all video surveillance systems required an onsite video recorder (NVR or DVR) to record and store video data.
+Until recently, all ip cameras and video surveillance systems required an onsite video recorder (NVR or DVR) to record and store video data.
 Over the years, the pain points of these traditional video recording methods have become more prominent, while advancements in cloud technology have introduced new flexibility and functionality to enterprise video security.

 What are NVRs, DVRs, and "Cloud NVRs"?